WhaleJ84/librenms/doc/API/Logs.md

 Retrieve all logs or logs for a specific device.

-- id or hostname is the specific device
+- id or hostname of the specific device

 Input: